rafay99-epic/SimpleThread/README.md

 # Running Local Development:

-To run this application on your own machine please follow the instructions below.
+To run this application on your machine, please follow the instructions below.

 ## Requirements

-Pleas make sure you have flutter and git installed on your machine.
+Please make sure you have Flutter and Git installed on your machine.

 ## Running: